-It’s come a long way.
+The firm has come a long way since its early days.
 Founded in Los Angeles in 1872 by a 34-year-old lawyer called John Bricknell, Gibson Dunn grew across the US before expanding overseas in the 1970s, opening in London in 1979.
 In total, it has 1,800 lawyers in 20 offices worldwide.
-These days the firm’s London office handles headline-generating cases, such as Sainsbury’s proposed £3 billion merger with Asda.
-It is currently advising Facebook in the probe into its data protection breaches following the Cambridge Analytica scandal.
+These days the firm’s London office handles headline-generating cases.
+It advised Facebook in the probe into its data protection breaches following the Cambridge Analytica scandal.
 Meanwhile, in the US, standout work includes securing victory in a $3.4 billion judgment for Nike and Converse in a huge counterfeit case and the dismissal of a $1.1 billion lawsuit brought against US power giant General Electric.

 But the training is not particularly structured.
-Trainees rotate around four six month seats with opportunity to spend time in corporate, finance, dispute resolution, employment, tax, competition and funds.
-Those who get a chance to be involved in litigation may meet a rather notable partner: Charlie Falconer QC, ex-Lord Chancellor and first Secretary of State for Justice under the Blair government.
+Trainees rotate around four six-month seats with the opportunity to spend time in corporate, finance, dispute resolution, employment, tax, competition and funds teams.
+Those who get a chance to be involved in litigation may meet a rather notable partner: Charlie Falconer KC, ex-Lord Chancellor and first Secretary of State for Justice under the Blair government.

 The office – an impressive Grade II listed building overlooking the Thames – is between Blackfriars and Temple, near the Royal Courts of Justice.
-Next door is Temple Gardens, a nice spot for an office break or meet ups with any barrister friends (many chambers are located around the gardens).
-For the itchy-feeted the firm offers secondments to Hong Kong.
+Next door is Temple Gardens, a nice spot for an office break or meet-ups with any barrister chums (many chambers are located around the gardens).
+For those with itchy feet, the firm offers a six-month secondment to Hong Kong.
 Trainees can also do a client secondment: one trainee, for example, spent time in the litigation team of a bank as part of their TC.